Civlac/SRWLED-Wiki/Non-Reactive-Animations.md

 * Speed - Adjust the speed of the animation.
 * Intensity - Adjust the number of pixels displayed.

-### Twinkleup
-An 8 line random fade-in/out routine that's a fraction of the size of similar routines.

-* Speed - Adjust the speed of the animation.
-* Intensity - Adjust percentage of animated pixels.

 ### Noisepal
 A slow and soothing noise routine with palettes that slowly change on the fly.
 This does not have any controls.
 It's based on my old Noise routine at https://www.youtube.com/watch?v=fjoDkqoU5Fk